 How Much Does Home Insurance Cost?

-The overall average cost of home insurance in the U.S. was $1,249 in 2018, according to the most recent data available.
+According to the most recent data available, the average cost of home insurance in the U.S. is around $2,305.
 But keep in mind that your premiums will vary based on location, the value of your home, the discounts you qualify for, and the insurance company.

 How to Save Money on Homeowners Insurance